inside.ewu.edu

 Pre-requisites: CMSD 542S.

-This course is an overview and discussion of the characteristics, causes, assessment and intervention for persons with autism spectrum disorder (ASD).
+An overview and discussion of the characteristics, causes, assessment, and intervention for persons with autism spectrum disorder (ASD).

 CMSD 547S.
 AUGMENTATIVE COMMUNICATION.
 3 Credits.